MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/meeting-policies-in-teams.md

 To enable a user to download the meeting attendance report, set the **AllowEngagementReport** parameter **Enabled**.
 When enabled, the option to download the report is displayed in the **Participants** pane.

-To prevent users from downloading the report, set the parameter to **Disabled**.
+To prevent a user from downloading the report, set the parameter to **Disabled**.
 By default, this setting is disabled and the option to download the report isn't available.

 ## Related topics